GENI-NSF/geni-tools/README.txt

 4. xmlsec1 package

-  The XML Security Library provides implementations of XML Digital Signature (RFC 3275) and W3C XML Encryption.
+  The XML Security Library provides implementations of XML Digital Signatures (RFC 3275) and W3C XML Encryption.
 The program xmlsec1 from this package is used to sign credentials.

   More information is available at: